ArchipelagoMW/Archipelago/docs/api.md

 Each option has its own class, inherits from a base option type, has a docstring to describe it and a `displayname` property for display on the website.

-The actual name as used in the yaml is defined in a dict[str, Option], that is assigned to the world.
+The actual name as used in the yaml is defined in a `dict[str, Option]`, that is assigned to the world under `self.options`.

 Common option types are `Toggle`, `DefaultOnToggle`, `Choice`, `Range`.
 For more see `Options.py` in AP's base directory.